BerlinUnited/NaoTH/Utils/py/GoPro/README.md

 Setup Network:
 - set a appropiate network ip for the lan interface (eg. eth0); if DHCP isn't available
+- set the hostname to a (unique) name; evtl. the logger uses this to write its log files

 **Note:** In order to get the gamecontroller data, the Raspberry Pi has to be in the "10.0.x.x/16" subnet.
 Also make sure, there's no other device with the same IP!